stacyyuu/reading-notes/401/class-16.md

 1. What is Elastic Beanstalk?
 - Easy to use service that deploys, manages, and scales web apps and services for you.
 2. Describe the relationship between EC2 and Elastic Beanstalk.
 - Elastic Beanstalk leverages EC2.
-It supports serveral Amazon EC2 instance purchasing options.
+It supports several Amazon EC2 instance purchasing options.
 3. Name some benefits of using Elastic Beanstalk.
 - Auto scales your app based on easy auto scale settings.
 - Monitors the health of your app.